Content Managment System

 Because new content is saved as files on the git repository of your project.
 You need to have a user that has access to your git repository.
 For this you will need to create and OAuth Application and set up your git forge to authenticate.
 The steps described bellow are using OAuth and github.

-Create OAuth Application
+Create OAuth Application on github

 Go to the Github OAuth settings from Settings > Developer Settings > OAuth Apps > Generate New.